GoogleChrome/web.dev/src/site/content/en/blog/speed-tooling-evolutions-cds-2019/index.md

 ---
 title: "Speed tooling evolutions: highlights from Chrome Developer Summit 2019"
-subhead: Get the latest speed tooling updates and insights from Chrome Developer Summit 2019.
+subhead: New performance metrics, updates to PageSpeed Insights and Chrome User Experience Report (CrUX), and more.
 authors:
   - egsweeny
-date: 2019-12-06
+date: 2019-12-16
 description: |
   Read about the latest developments in speed tooling including new performance metrics, updates to PageSpeed Insights and Chrome User Experience Report (CrUX), and insights from Web Almanac analysis of the web ecosystem.
+hero: hero.jpg
+thumbnail: thumbnail.jpg
+alt: Chrome User Experience logo, PageSpeed Insights logo, and a metrics chart.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - fast
-  - cds
 ---

-In the [Speed Tooling Evolutions](https://youtu.be/iaWLXf1FgI0) talk at Chrome Developer Summit, Paul Irish and I announced updates to Lighthouse—[Lighthouse CI, new performance score formula, and more](lighthouse-evolution-cds-2019).
+At Chrome Developer Summit, Paul Irish and I announced updates to Lighthouse—[Lighthouse CI, new performance score formula, and more](/lighthouse-evolution-cds-2019).
 Along with big Lighthouse news, we presented exciting performance tooling developments including new performance metrics, updates to PageSpeed Insights and Chrome User Experience Report (CrUX), and insights from Web Almanac analysis of the web ecosystem.

 ## New performance metrics